Thomas-Carlsen/Troupe/README.md

 Please visit the official Troupe repo for installation and more info about the language.

-To start a local run of Troupe-web by going to the rt folder and type:
+To start Troupe-web, go to the rt folder and type:
 `npm start`

+Start a local server that compiles Troupe, by given a file to compile as argument:
+`node apiServer.js pathToFile`

+In Troupe-web type `compile` to get a compiled version of the file and execute it.
+One can edit the file and type `compile` again to get the newest compiled version.